• Skip to primary navigation

 Cheesecake Cookies are one of my favorite cookie recipes.
 They are so good!
 Back when I created them in 2014, I dipped them in chocolate which made them even tastier.
 This updated version I decided to skip the chocolate and instead give them a nice coating of powdered sugar.
 These cookies have an ultra creamy texture that resembles a cheesecake, with the subtle flavor of one.

-This particular recipe has been pinned over 1 MILLION times and has been the most popular cookie on my site since it’s creation.
+This particular recipe has been pinned over 1 MILLION times and has been the most popular cookie on my site since its creation.
 However some bakers have had trouble with the cookies, either thinking they were not sweet enough, that the batter was too sticky to work with or that they came out more like biscuits.

 I finally set some time aside a few weeks ago to work on the recipe, testing it for those exact things.
 I didn’t do much to tweak the recipe, other than adding a little bit more sugar.
 I’m going to address each of those issues in this post.